 Step 2: Determine the base year

 The base year is the year you want to compare your current expenses to.
-For example, if you want to calculate your personal inflation rate for the year 2023, your base year would be 2022.
-It’s a comparison so you’ll want to use the previous year.
+For example, if you want to calculate your personal inflation rate for this year, your base year would be the previous year.
+It’s a comparison so you’ll want to use the year before.

 Step 3: Find the price change